KNOW YOUR RIGHTS

 - Keep good records about what is happening on the job, and celebrate your victories!

-Some groups are excluded from federal labor union laws, including public-sector employees (employees of state, federal and local governments and their sub-divisions), agricultural and domestic workers, independent contractors, workers employed by a parent or spouse, employees of air and rail carriers covered by the Railway Labor Act, and supervisors.
+Some groups are excluded from federal labor union laws, including public-sector employees (employees of state, federal and local governments and their sub-divisions), agricultural workers, independent contractors, workers employed by a parent or spouse, and supervisors.

 Am I an Employee?